 London Eye, Observation wheel at South Bank, United Kingdom.

-Architects Julia Barfield and David Marks designed this observation wheel in 1998 for London's millennium celebrations, with construction completed in 1999 and public opening in March 2000, originally planned to operate for five years before becoming a permanent installation.
+Architects Julia Barfield and David Marks designed the wheel in 1998 for London's millennium celebrations, with construction completed in 1999 and public opening in March 2000.
+Originally planned to operate for five years, it became a permanent installation after sustained demand from visitors and residents.

 Location: Lambeth